 8. Florida bar: Put up or shut up.
 In fact, put up AND shut up

 2008 was the year that the Florida Bar finally had enough of Jack making a mockery out of their entire livelihood – only eighteen years after the first time they accused him of being insane, so you can see the lightning speed of justice in the Sunshine State.
 He was ordered to attend a disbarment trial which could ban him from the legal profession for five years.
 To add “We can file extra lawsuits too” insult to the career-injury, they filed a show cause order stating that he would have to legally prove that he hasn’t been using the legal system as his own personal soapbox and Threatening-Stick.
 Which at this point would be pretty tricky.

 They also ruled that any further legal proceedings filed by Jack must be cosigned by another member of the Florida Bar, or put another way, they are literally saying “You are not allowed to play with our legal system unless supervised by a responsible adult.”
 He reacted to being told that he was now legally viewed as a minor by immediately filing an appeal.
 Without a signature.

 9. Walks out of his own hearing

 Of course, Jack wouldn’t settle for disbarment.
-With his behaviour he managed to get the case elevated to “enhanced disbarment”, forbidding him from practising law for a full decade, and stormed out of his own proceedings and accusing the judge of not having the authority to hear them.
+With his behavior he managed to get the case elevated to “enhanced disbarment”, forbidding him from practicing law for a full decade, and stormed out of his own proceedings and accusing the judge of not having the authority to hear them.